Changan Ruixing M80: Overview

 The Ruixing M60 offers for four models, including 7-seat and 6-seat passenger variants, as well as 2-seat and 5-seat cargo variants.
 The four models offered are all powered by 1.5 liter engines.

-The Ruixing M60 is powered by a 1.5 liter engine code-named 4G15S, with a maximum power output of 80kW (107hp) and a peak torque of 131N·m which meets the CN-5 emission standards, or a 1.5 liter engine code-named DAM15KR, with a maximum power output of 85kW (114hp), the peak torque is 150 N·m to meet CN-6 emission standards.
+The Ruixing M60 is powered by a 1.5 liter engine code-named 4G15S, with a maximum power output of 80 kW (107 hp) and a peak torque of 131N·m which meets the CN-5 emission standards, or a 1.5 liter engine code-named DAM15KR, with a maximum power output of 85 kW (114 hp), the peak torque is 150 N·m to meet CN-6 emission standards.

 In terms of transmission, the 1.5 liter engines of the Ruixing M60 is mated with a 5-speed manual transmission and adopts a mid-mounted rear drive layout.
 In terms of chassis, Ruixing M60 comes standard with electric power steering, front disc brakes and rear drum brakes, ABS+EBD, front McPherson independent and rear five-plate spring-type non-independent suspension.